 To clean up GST/HST:

-- In QuickBooks Online, go to Taxes, select Sales tax (Take me there), then select Prepare Return.
+- Go to Taxes, select Sales tax (Take me there), then select Prepare Return.

 - On the Prepare GST/HST Return screen, enter the following details: